Teacher Prep Review

 The 3 classifications

-Texts are grouped by the evaluators into categories according to the breadth of their content, which is determined based on the presence of the key components within the text's index.
-Comprehensive texts cover a broad spectrum of reading instruction subjects and content, and intend to cover all five components.
-Specialized texts address a specific reading component or a combination of reading components, but not all five.
-Synopsis texts are supplemental materials that provide summary information on one or more reading components.
+Materials are grouped by the evaluators into classifications according to the breadth of their content, which is determined based on the presence of the key components within the material.
+Comprehensive materials cover a broad spectrum of reading instruction subjects and content, and intend to cover all five components.
+Specialized materials address a specific reading component or a combination of reading components, but not all five.
+Synopsis materials provide summary information on one or more reading components, which alone are not appropriate to cover the depth of information required.

 • Comprehensive